-As like many video games before and after the release of Worms, this game has no properly established storyline, but rather a mere basic premise; worms warring with each other.
+As with many video games before and after the release of Worms, this game has no properly established storyline, but rather a mere basic premise; worms warring with each other.
 The best thing about the premise of Worms is the entertaining comedic element portrayed in the many FMVs of the game, which play out before each fight.
-This would become a stable in the series, much to my personal approval.
+This would become a staple in the series, much to my personal approval.

 Originality – 7/10

-In the 90’s in particular, when most players were primarily used to 2D side scrolling and first person shooting, a real-time strategy game about worms at war and using a wide variety of weapons and gadgets to subdue each other was a breath of fresh air on both a conceptual level, and in terms of gameplay.
+In the ’90s in particular, when most players were primarily used to 2D side-scrolling and first-person shooting, a real-time strategy game about worms at war and using a wide variety of weapons and gadgets to subdue each other was a breath of fresh air on both a conceptual level and in terms of gameplay.
 Indeed, these are the kinds of seemingly nonsensical ideas, which have been the very foundations for some of the greatest video game franchises ever conceived.

 In summation, Worms is a very unique and compelling game, which whilst not holding up on a graphical point of view, definitely holds up in terms of both gameplay and originality.
 In my opinion, it’s a must-have for any fan of the real-time strategy genre.